Vanishing Theorem for Hodge Ideals on smooth hypersurfaces: Introduction

 Let $X$ be a smooth complex variety, and $D$ an effective $\QQ$-divisor on $X$.
 Recently, Musta\c t\u a and Popa introduced the notion of Hodge ideals $I_k(D)$ in a series of papers \cite{Hodge_ideals}, \cite{Hodge_ideals_Q1} and \cite{Hodge_ideals_Q2}.
 These ideals are generalizations of multiplier ideals; in fact, one can show that $I_0(D) = \mathcal{J}((1-\epsilon)D)$, the multiplier ideal of $\mathbb{Q}$-divisor $(1-\epsilon)D$, for any $0 < \epsilon \ll 1$.
 They were introduced with the goal of understanding the singularities and Hodge theory of divisors on smooth varieties; for example, \cite[Corollary H]{Hodge_ideals} gives the bound for the degree of hypersurfaces in $\PP^n$ on which a set of isolated singular points of a divisor imposes independent conditions.

 Multiplier ideals satisfy the celebrated Nadel vanishing theorem; see \cite[Theorem 9.4.8]{positivity2}.
 In their paper \cite[Theorem F]{Hodge_ideals}, Musta\c t\u a and Popa obtained an analogous result for Hodge ideals, but required some technical assumptions.
 When $X$ is a projective space or an abelian variety, they also pointed out that these assumptions are in fact not necessary \cite[Theorem 25.3 and 28.2]{Hodge_ideals}.
-In this paper, we improve their vanishing result in the case where $X$ is a smooth hypersurface in $\PP^n$.
+In this paper, we improve their vanishing result when $X$ is a smooth hypersurface in $\PP^n$.
 We note that a stronger result than the general statement has also been proven by Dutta in the case of a toric variety \cite[Theorem A]{vanishing_toric}.

 To formulate the problem, let $X$ be a smooth hypersurface of degree $d\ge 2$ in $\PP^n$ with $n \ge 4$, and $D$ an effective $\mathbb{Q}$-divisor on $X$.
 A special property of projective spaces and toric varieties, which allows us to understand the cohomology of Hodge ideals, is that there exists an Euler-type exact sequence.
 This exact sequence can be used to construct a Koszul-type resolution of sheaves of differential forms $\Omega^p_X$.
 Hypersurfaces in $\PP^n$ inherit the Euler sequence via restriction; however, these do not give a resolution of $\Omega^p_X$, but $\Omega^p_{\PP^n}|_X$.
 This makes it challenging to obtain a nice set of conditions for the vanishing theorem; see Section \ref{sec_arbsing}.
-Fortunately, if we require the divisor $D$ to have at worst isolated singularities, we obtain the following theorems in Sections \ref{sec_iso4} and \ref{sec_iso3}.
+Fortunately, if we require the divisor $D$ to have at worst isolated singularities, i.e. the support of $D$ has at worst isolated singularities, we obtain the following theorems in Sections \ref{sec_iso4} and \ref{sec_iso3}.
 Notice that if $n\ge 4$, any line bundle on $X$ is the restriction of a line bundle on $\PP^n$ due to the Grothendieck-Lefschetz theorem \cite[Corollary 3.3]{amplesubvar}, so we consider the cases $n\ge 4$ and $n=3$ separately.

 \begin{thm} Let $X$ be a smooth hypersurface of degree $d\ge 2$ in $\PP^n$, with $n \ge 4$, and $D$ an effective $\mathbb{Q}$-divisor on $X$ of degree $m$, where $m$ is a rational number.
 Assume further that $D$ has, at worst, isolated singularities.
 Denote by $Z$ the support of $D$, and by $H$ the hyperplane divisor on $X$.
 Let $\O_X(Z-\cD)\cong \O_X(-a)$ for some non-negative integer $a$.
 Then: \begin{enumerate} \item For $2 \le i \neq n-1$, $k\ge 0$ and all $l$, we have